IDEAFY/Ideafy/README.md

 Ideafy
 ======

-Welcome to the Ideafy project

 Ideafy is a web-based idea management and idea generation application.

 It can be run on a client or deployed within an organization for internal use.

 The application itself is multi-user but can also be run offline in single-user mode.

-It contains three main interfaces:
+It contains four main interfaces:
+- the public wall of ideas
 - the library
-- the brainstorming
+- the brainstorming interface
-- the communicaiton center
+- the communication center

 Ideafy's library
 ----------------